ialja/beautiful-web/README.md

 # Testing Flask & Bootstrap

 This is just a simple web app, created with [Flask](http://flask.pocoo.org).
-It uses a Python script for the quiz and various Twitter [Bootstrap](http://getbootstrap.com) 3 RC1 elements.
+It uses a Python script for the quiz and various Twitter [Bootstrap 3](http://getbootstrap.com) elements.

 # Deployed on Heroku